Niketgoriya/Implement-Logistic-Regression-with-L2-regularization-Using-SGD-without-using-sklearn/README.md

-# Implemented Logistic Regression with L2 regularization from scratch Using Stochastic Gradient Descent(SGD) without using sklearn
+# Implemented Logistic Regression with L2 regularization from scratch with Stochastic Gradient Descent(SGD) without using sklearn